mongodb/docs-app-services/source/includes/mongodb-5.0-required-for-sync-admonition.rst

-.. note:: MongoDB Version 5.0 or Higher Required
+.. note:: MongoDB Version {+sync-min-mongo-version-required+} or Higher Required

-   Atlas Device Sync requires an Atlas cluster running MongoDB version 5.0 or later.
+   Atlas Device Sync requires an Atlas cluster running MongoDB version {+sync-min-mongo-version-required+} or later.
-   When setting up your cluster, select :guilabel:`MongoDB 5.0` (or a later version) from the dropdown menu under :guilabel:`Additional Settings`.
+   When setting up your cluster, select the version from the dropdown menu under :guilabel:`Additional Settings`.